Some additional information

 Why do we need this campaign?

-Small businesses employ millions of people around the country, and are responsible for paying wages to more than half of Australia’s workforce.
+Small businesses employ millions of people around the country, and are responsible for paying wages to almost half of Australia’s workforce.

 The last few months – from the bushfires to the pandemic – have hit them hard.
 Research conducted for COSBOA shows that three in four small businesses have seen a decline in revenue of up to 75 per cent.